corb555/Task-Score/README.md

 ### Field of Vision
 Rather than having a fixed cutoff for whether an item is in or out of field of vision, there is a table with distance viewable based on angle.
 Objects toward the center can be seen further off, and off to the side must be closer to be considered visible.

 # 4. Behavior Variables Component
+This Unity component makes it easy to access variables in Behavior Designer such as Ammo, Weapon, Health, and Anger.
+All variables are provided as floats scaled from 0 to 100.0f.

 ### Setup
 Add the Behavior Variables component to your agent.